zugvoegel-festival/pretix/doc/plugins/exhibitors.rst

 lead_scanning_scope_by_device         string                     Enables lead scanning to be handled as one lead per attendee
-                                                                 per scanning device, instead of only per exhibitor. comment                               string                     Internal comment, not shown to exhibitor
+                                                                 per scanning device, instead of only per exhibitor. comment                               string                     Internal comment, not shown to exhibitor exhibitor_tags                        list of strings            Internal tags to categorize exhibitors, not shown to exhibitor.
+                                                                 The tags need to be created through the web interface currently.
 ===================================== ========================== =======================================================

 You can also access the scanned leads through the API which contains the following public fields: